top of page

 How often are appointments?

 Each therapeutic session is normally on the same day and time each week to facilitate consistency in the work.
 Some therapists do offer some flexibility with this, which you are welcome to discuss at your first session.
-If you would like to check your therapist's regular availability before booking an initial consultation, you are very welcome to email us
+If you would like to check your therapist's regular availability before booking an initial consultation, you are very welcome to email us or check their availability on their therapist profile.

 How does counselling/ psychotherapy work?